grf5/f5_bigip_aws_gwlb/experimental/single-nic/README.md

 # F5 BIG-IP Terraform Plan for Amazon Web Services Gateway Load Balancer

+## WARNING
+**Do not use the single NIC plan for production/testing.
+This plan is used for internal F5 testing and is not advised for use at this time.**

 ## Overview
 This Terraform plan deploys a proof-of-concept environment for the F5 BIG-IP VE deployed in an AWS Gateway Load Balancer (GWLB) Configuration